-You want to be somewhere dark with a wide view of the sky to get the most out of your meteor shower viewing.
+You want to be somewhere dark (duh) with a wide view of the sky to get the most out of your meteor shower viewing.
 Getting away from city lights is a must, and Estes is a great place to do that.
-Rocky Mountain National Park offers a great dark space, and driving up Trail Ridge Road would provide a wonderful panoramic view of the sky, and plenty of tour-outs to find the perfect place to stargaze and spot meteors.
+Rocky Mountain National Park offers a great dark space and driving up Trail Ridge Road would provide a wonderful panoramic view of the sky, and plenty of tour-outs to find the perfect place to stargaze and spot meteors.
 You could make your way all the way to the Alpine Visitor Center, and even take a short hike up the trail to get as close as possible to the stars and watch from nearly 12,000 feet of elevation.
 If you’re not looking to go that far, Many Parks Curve offers panoramic views, without as long of a drive.
 Hanging around town, you can hang out around Lake Estes or the Knoll-Willows Open Space.

 If you're interested in astronomy and learning more about what is going on above us, visit the Estes Park Memorial Observatory.
 Home to a 16-inch telescope in a 16-foot dome, the observatory is a gateway to the sky located in the base camp for Rocky Mountain National Park.
 You can schedule a visit to be shared with other guests or reserve a private viewing on the Observatory's website.